Best Microwaves

 How much does a built-in microwave cost?

-A built-in microwave is dearer than a countertop model, and can set you back anywhere from $500-$3000.
+A built-in microwave is dearer than a countertop model, and can set you back anywhere from $500 to $3000.

 You’ll have to factor in extra costs for installation and creating a custom-built cavity for your microwave to sit in.
 Make sure to also follow the manufacturer's recommendations on how much extra space to leave around the microwave's sides, and on top, for adequate ventilation).

 If you covet the look of a built-in microwave but want to save on installation costs and other expenses, a microwave trim kit is an option.
-However not all models are compatible with trim kits, and priced at $150-500, this might cost as much as your new microwave itself.
+However, not all models are compatible with trim kits, and priced at $150 to $500, such a kit could cost as much as your new microwave itself.

 Other factors to consider when buying a microwave

 Microwaves are available in small, medium and large sizes.
-Size and capacity are closely related: usually, the higher litre capacity of a microwave equates to a larger sized appliance.
+Size and capacity are closely related; usually, the larger the capacity of a microwave, the larger it will be in size.

 When selecting a suitably sized microwave, consider two important factors: Firstly, how much kitchen bench space you have available to house your new appliance, and secondly, how many people will be using the microwave.